iamyounix/msimagb460_tomahawk/README.md

 ![USB](https://user-images.githubusercontent.com/72515939/201564661-e93efb8e-211c-4d85-9479-567ef8796c9b.png)

-- If you have an issue regarding sleep, and wake...you may try this method:
+- If you have an issue regarding sleep, and wake...you may try this method by creating `USB Wake Vietual Device`:

 - Step 1: Download [USBWakeFixup.kext](https://github.com/osy/USBWakeFixup/releases/tag/v1.0)
 - Step 2: Copy this script and paste to MaciAsl